 4.1.4 Test Days

 For End-to-End testing, each Test Script involves an exchange (request and response) of data between trading partners.
 Each step in the process is generally referred to as a ‘test day’.
 Each test day equates to a day of simulated time and in most instances a day of actual time.
-However, the Market Flight Administrator may alter this timing based on progress of the Market Participants.
+However, the Flight Administrator may alter this timing based on progress of the Market Participants.
 To accommodate these changes, it may be necessary for an MP to bypass logic that enforces rules for exchanges that require waiting longer than the scheduled number of days.
 Transition from one testing day to the next will progress naturally unless the test day is a critical date for the script; in which case, the parties shall successfully complete the critical tasks prior to progressing to the next testing day.
 MPs are required to keep up with the market testing pace.
 MPs and ERCOT are required to complete their daily activities as outlined in the testing scripts.
 Should a situation arise where a market participant falls behind, that Market Participant will be required to take action to catch up.
 The Flight Administrator may elect to use weekends for testing in the event testing has fallen behind schedule.
 Scripts are marked with several critical dates that must be met for script success.
 If one MP misses a critical date, all MP’s testing that instance of the script will be affected.
 In a multi-CR script, if a CR is failing the script, ERCOT will simulate the failing CR so as to not jeopardize the success of the script.
 MPs that are consistently unable to keep up may be asked to leave the test.
 In addition, the Flight Administrator may require that an MP start a script over during the flight.

 4.1.5 Check Points